Heatmaps

 Good Help-Guide Positioning

-"Heatmaps show where visitors click and how far they scroll on each tracked page, helping you spot high-attention areas, weak sections, and elements that may need improvement."
+"Heatmaps show where visitors click, where they hit friction, and how far they scroll on each tracked page — so you can spot high-attention areas, confusing elements, and content that visitors aren't reaching."